 Standard Sparks are powered by an 84-horsepower, 1.2L 4-cylinder engine, mated to either a 5-speed manual gearbox or a CVT transmission.
 The engine has dual overhead cams and dual continuous variable cam timing, promising both low maintenance and strong fuel economy.

-On the outside, the Spark looks sportier than you might expect for a simple urban hatchback, with 'hidden' rear door handles and flamboyant exterior finishes in colors that include Denim, Jalapeno, Lemonade, Salsa and Techno Pink, as well as traditional colors.
+On the outside, the Spark looks sportier than might be expected for a simple urban hatchback, with 'hidden' rear door handles and flamboyant exterior finishes in colors that include Denim, Jalapeno, Lemonade, Salsa and Techno Pink as well as more traditional colors.

-Inside, a dash design that's motorcycle-inspired.
-The look inside is far from economy-car drab.
+Inside, the dash features a design that's motorcycle-inspired.
+The overall feel is far from economy-car drab.
 The Spark has space for four, with an upright seating position and a good view out from the front seats, combined with the space to fit two smaller adults in back.

 The Spark's layout is quite typical for a very low-cost, front-wheel-drive small car.
 The suspension follows a MacPherson strut-type arrangement in front, with a torsion-beam setup in back.
 Stops are provided by front-disc, rear-drum brakes; there's electric power steering; and the Spark runs on low-rolling-resistance tires, which also boost mileage.